croquet/croquet/historic/sdk/tutorials/1_2_simple_animation.md

 Q.SPEED = 10;                 // max speed on a dimension, in units/s
 ```

-MyModel is the root model, and is therefore what will be passed into [Croquet.startSession]{@link startSession}.
+MyModel is the root model, and is therefore what will be passed into [Croquet.startSession]{@link Session.join}.
 In this app, MyModel also creates and stores the BallModel objects, holding them in the array MyModel.children.

 A BallModel is the model for a shaped, colored, bouncing ball.
 The model itself has no direct say in the HTML that will be used to display the ball.
 For the shape, for example, the model records just a string - either `'circle'` or `'roundRect'` - that the view will use to generate a visual element that (by the workings of the app's CSS) will be displayed as the appropriate shape.
 The BallModel also initializes itself with a random color, position, and speed vector.